-4 Things To Love About The Zeiss Sonnar 35mm
+5 Things To Love About The Zeiss Sonnar 35mm f2.8

-The colors that come through this lens also give images a really great look that I’ve never had with my Canon lenses.
-It is almost like any image I take with this lens needs no post processing or color enhancement.
+The colors that come through this lens also give images a really great look that I’ve never had with my Canon lenses and there is almost a blue tone added to the shadows that’s very unique.
+It is almost like any image I take with this lens needs no post-processing or color enhancement.
 The image it puts on the sensor is stunning every time.

 View on Smugmug at 100%.
 Or download the original.
 I’ve set the sharpness to 0 in Lightroom on this shot.